hendriau/Summix/README.md

 - **selection_scan**: User option to perform a selection scan on the given chromosome.
 Default is *FALSE*.
-If set as *TRUE*, a test statistic will be calculated for each local ancestry block.
+If set as *TRUE*, a test statistic will be calculated for each local substructure block.
 Note: the user can expect extended computation time if this option is set as *TRUE*.

 Conditional parameters are: